tun43p/tun43p/README.md

 # Hi there 👋

-I'm Alex, mainly a web3 and full-stack dev but pentester in my spare time 🕵️.
+I'm Alex, mainly a web3 and full-stack dev but also pentester in my spare time 🕵️.

 I like to tinker with a lot of things, especially when it comes to music or design 🎛️.